See how to make a quilt step-by-step with pictures using a sewing machine. In six easy steps beginners will make a simple squares quilt, and quilt it!

 Making a quilt with squares eases you into quilting.
 A square is a simple shape to work with and allows you to see how the most common shape for quilt blocks fit together to make a quilt top.

-In a series of seven steps you will see what quilting supplies you need, how to cut fabric, sew blocks and rows together, back a quilt, make a quilt sandwich, quilt a quilt and bind a quilt.
+In a series of six steps you will see what quilting supplies you need, how to cut fabric, sew blocks and rows together, back a quilt, make a quilt sandwich, quilt a quilt and bind a quilt.

 The simple square quilt.
 The simple square quilt pattern will guide you in making your first quilt.
 You will see why it is probably the easiest quilt to make for a beginner.